Telegram-Mini-Apps/telegram-apps/packages/solid-router-integration/README.md

 [@solidjs/router](https://www.npmjs.com/package/@solidjs/router) integration for navigation.

-This library is a part of TypeScript packages ecosystem around Telegram Web Apps.
-You can learn more about this package in this [documentation](https://docs.telegram-mini-apps.com/docs/libraries/tma-js-solid-router-integration).
+This library is a part of TypeScript packages ecosystem around Telegram Mini Apps.
+You can learn more about this package in this [documentation][docs-link].